Adidas Case Study

 adidas’ success can also be attributed to another area of strong performance, one you may not be quite as familiar with: their incredible data-driven culture.
 They use the power of data to inform their business decisions and drive real business results.

 When adidas first reached out to Clearhead in 2014, they had already been A/B testing their ecommerce properties for nearly a year.
 However, they recognized they were just scratching the surface of the potential of their digital optimization programs.
 With Clearhead’s help, adidas now relies on the power of iterative testing to improve customer experience and successfully scale business across global units.
 From UX and UI improvements to site features to its localization efforts, adidas embraces a culture of testing and optimization as means to overcoming its biggest digital challenges.

-Ready to learn more about how adidas uses data and testing to drive business results?
-Dive In!
+Ready to learn more about how Adidas uses data and testing to drive business results?

 adidas is a top player in the sports apparel market and operates in nine markets globally including Russia/CIS, Japan, South Korea, Western Europe, China, North America, Latin America, Southeast Asia/Pacific and emerging markets.